MBZUAI-7201-8201-SP26/Assignment-1-Instructions/README.md

    - **Exercise 1:** Tiled matrix multiplication on a general CPU
    - **Exercise 7:** Tiled matrix multiplication on Tenstorrent

-5. Commit and push your **source code** for the following two exercises to your GitHub Classroom repository, along with the evidences.
+5. Commit and push your **source code** for the exercises to your GitHub Classroom repository, along with the evidences.

 6. Write a clear and simple `README.md` that explains how to reproduce your results using your code (important for Part 2).